chromaui/chromatic-docs/media-features.md

 # Media Features

-Sometimes you want to configure media features within the browser.
-Chromatic offers parameters to set these features for your stories at capture time.
+CSS media features enable developers to create responsive designs and adapt layouts based on device characteristics, enhancing user experiences.
+With Chromatic, developers can test and refine CSS media features to ensure consistent and visually appealing designs across different devices and screen sizes.

-## forced-colors
+## Test high-contrast color schemes

-The [forced-colors](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) media feature is used to indicate that a user has opted-in to use a limited color palette.
+The [`forced-colors`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) CSS media feature enables developers to create accessible websites for users with visual impairments.
+It detects high-contrast mode and color preferences ensuring that websites and applications are legible and accessible.
+To test it in Chromatic, add the `forcedColors` option to the `chromatic` parameter:

 ```js
 // MyComponent.stories.js|jsx